 An unofficial index was created by another state agency in 1996 and is not updated on a regular basis.
 Therefore, it is considered unofficial and is provided for test takers as a tool to aide in locating subjects related to the questions.
 The simple index is alphabetized by subject matter for Minnesota Rules Chapter 4658.
 Use this index and the list of printed chapters at the beginning of the Statutes and Rules books to acquaint yourself with the order of the chapters.
+An electronic version is found on the website.

 All questions are written or revised by board members who are licensed nursing home administrators.
 Questions are reviewed every three years to assure accuracy and reflect a contemporary question of current importance.